wduraes/Workshops/Embedded Development/button.md

 This code will continuously check the state of pin A0 and turn the LED on or off accordingly.
 If the state of pin A0 changes, the LED will turn on or off accordingly as well.

-**To test at home** what if we wanted the opposite result? having the LED on at all times, except when the button is pressed?
+**To test at home**
+1. What if we wanted the opposite result? having the LED on at all times, except when the button is pressed?
+1. Based on what you learned so far, make the LED stay ON for 5 seconds whenever you press the button.